tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ### Dividing Vectors

-A divide function is not essential, as you could use a decimal fraction to perform a division operation using your `multiply` function -- for example:
+A divide function is not essential, as you could perform a division operation using a decimal fraction and your `multiply` function -- for example:
 ``multiply(gravity, 0.5) // divide by 2``

 However, a designated divide function should make your code easier to read, so it's best to add one.
 Simply copy/paste the existing `multiply` function, rename it `divide`, and then switch the `*` signs to `/` signs.

 ## Adding Key Input

-Key input will also translate into a force, which as you now know, is best represented as a vector.
+Key input will translate into a force, which as you now know, is best represented as a vector.
 Add a new `input` variable and modify your `Update` function accordingly:

 {% highlight js %}
 ...